 "As an invited expert..."

 Let's stop right there.
 Ms. Gillam is no more an expert in agricultural science and technology than I am in the cultural significance of plastic flamingo lawn ornaments.
-According to her LinkedIn profile, she has no formal education in science, yet claims to be an "expert" on GMOs and agrochemicals because she got fired from Reuters for being so overtly against GMOs and agrichemicals.
+According to her LinkedIn profile, she has no formal education in science, yet claims to be an "expert" on GMOs and agrochemicals because she used to write about them for Reuters.

 Now, she works for an avowedly anti-biotechnology organization called U.S. Right to Know, whose mission is to label GMOs with the ultimate intention of purging them from the food supply.
 Their primary benefactor is the organic food industry, specifically the Organic Consumers Association, which also publishes anti-vaccine propaganda.